-If you acquire a partner, you and your partner will be jointly and severally liable for the Council Tax.
+If you acquire a partner, you and your partner will be jointly and severally liable for Council Tax.

-If you notify the council of the change, either before, or in, the week that your partner becomes jointly and severally liable, benefit for you And your partner, as a couple, can be paid from the day that joint liability for council tax begins.
+If you notify the Council of the change, either before, or in, the week that your partner becomes jointly and severally liable, support for you and your partner, as a couple, can be paid from the day that joint liability for Council Tax begins.